annefou/resources-UiO/content/index.rst

 See also
 --------

-`Intro to Linux and Aalto University Computing <https://scicomp.aalto.fi/training/scip/intro-linux-aalto-computing/#jan-2020-intro-to-linux-and-aalto-computing>`_.
+- `Intro to Linux and Aalto University Computing <https://scicomp.aalto.fi/training/scip/intro-linux-aalto-computing/#jan-2020-intro-to-linux-and-aalto-computing>`_.

+- `IT Services for Research <https://www.uio.no/english/services/it/research/>`_.

 Credits
 -------